mxagar/image_captioning/README.md

   - The model definition is tested (size of the output); the model itself is implemented in [`model.py`](model.py).
 - [`2_Training.ipynb`](2_Training.ipynb)
   - Hyperparameters are defined following [Vinyals et al.](https://arxiv.org/abs/1411.4555).
-  - The model(s) are trained and the weights persisted.
+  - The models (i.e., the encoder and the decoder) are trained and the weights persisted.
 - [`3_Inference.ipynb`](3_Inference.ipynb)
+  - The trained models are loaded.
+  - Random images are fed first to the encoder, which produces a vector for each image.
+  - Vector images are passed to the decoder, which generates a sequence of tokens that describes each image.

-On the other hand,
+On the other hand, the implementation scripts and their contents are the following:

-- `data_loader.py`: data loader class based on the Pytorch [`DataLoader`](https://pytorch.org/docs/master/data.html#torch.utils.data.DataLoader) and the COCO API.
+- [`data_loader.py`](data_loader.py): data loader class based on the Pytorch [`DataLoader`](https://pytorch.org/docs/master/data.html#torch.utils.data.DataLoader) and the COCO API.
   - A dataset is built using the COCO API.
   - Images are loaded and returned as tensors.
   - Captions are processed to build a vocabulary (see next file); then, captions are returned as tensors of indices.